uragirii/Friends-Generator/ReadMe.md

 I have provided the last two checkpoints and model for your reference.
 The checkpoint of this model in under directory `./training_checkpoints/Model_1` The Model is saved as `Model_1_GRU.h5`.

 ## Model 2 - LSTM Model
-In this I just replaced GRY layer with LSTM layer.
+In this I just replaced GRU layer with LSTM layer.
 LSTM models generally perform better on large datasets.
 Model summary is
 ```
 Model: "sequential"
 _________________________________________________________________